 - Long-term maintenance medicines to reduce inflammation in the airways (such as inhaled corticosteroids)

 - Long-acting and short-acting bronchodilators to relieve symptoms that suddenly get worse

 - Anti-inflammatory medicines called “leukotriene modifiers”

 Physiotherapy can be very helpful for patients living with severe asthma.
 Specialists called physiotherapists can perform special types of therapies to clear the patient’s airways and coach patients about how to develop good breathing patterns.
-They can also provide guidance about ways patients with severe asthma can carry out regular exercise routines, even when their physical abilities are limited by their asthma.
+They can also provide guidance about ways patients can carry out regular exercise routines, even when their physical abilities are limited by their asthma.